-OSPI is partnering with higher education and professional organizations to develop resources for district MTSS implementation and RTI evaluations for SLD identification.
+In 2028-29, OSPI will change the evaluation process to determine student eligibility for special education under the category of a Specific Learning Disability (SLD).
+OSPI is partnering with higher education and professional organizations to develop resources for district MTSS implementation and RTI evaluations for SLD evaluations.
 The Washington Administrators for Improving MTSS (AIMS) project at UW Bothell's Goodlad Institute is completing a guidance document and supporting technical assistance papers to assist districts in using an RTI approach for SLD identification.
+OSPI is also partnering with the Washington State Association of School Psychologists (WSASP) on training for school psychologists around SLD evaluations using RTI data.